 Russian missile crosses into NATO member Poland, killing two people

+Polish PM calls urgent meeting of security and defence councils as Pentagon investigates

-Russian missiles crossed into NATO member Poland, killing two people, a senior US intelligence official said on Tuesday in what could mark a serious escalation
+Russian missiles crossed into Nato member Poland, killing two people, a senior US intelligence official said on Tuesday in what could mark a serious escalation of the war in Ukraine.

+The weapons hit a grain store in Przewodow, Lublin, near the border with Ukraine, according to local media reports.

+Polish prime minister Mateusz Morawiecki has called an urgent meeting of the country’s security and defence councils, a government spokesman said.

 It came as Moscow fired some 100 missiles on Ukraine, causing widespread power outages across the country, leaving the capital Kyiv without electricity and leaving at least one person dead.